BonneGueule x Maharishi: our olive “Custom pant”

 It's an extremely well-produced work, full of references of all kinds (East Coast rap aficionados will recognize Notorious BIG).

-It's a colossal job that took him 7 years, totaling 950 pages and nearly 6,000 photos!
+It is a colossal work that took him 7 years, totaling 950 pages and nearly 6,000 photos!

-Problem: a book that has now become extremely rare, prices are literally skyrocketing.
-Initially sold at £100, prices now vary between $500 and $1500 for the best preserved editions.
-Milone told me that in certain bookstores specializing in men's fashion, it was sold (new) for £4,000...
+Problem: book today become extremely rare, the prices literally soar.
+Sold at the beginning at £100, the prices now vary between $500 and $1500 for the best preserved editions.
+Milone told me that in some bookstores specializing in men's fashion, it was sold (new) at £4000...

 A (truly) pacifist brand